Pesticide Applicator Licensing

 - Print off your receipt that looks like the following, MDA Example Receipt, and lists the Item #, Name, Description, Amount Paid, Effective Period, and Categories.

 - You must bring this receipt in with you when you test for proof of payment and categories that you will be testing in.

 Paying for a Commercial or Non-Commercial Pesticide Applicator Exam

 Le Sueur County charges a $25 exam fee in addition to the Minnesota Department of Agriculture’s exam fees.
 When arriving for your exam, you must have a check or exact cash (no credit cards) made out to "Le Sueur County" for $25.
 If you have to retake any exams, you will be charged the $25 exam fee each time you come back in to retest.
 If you cancel your exam within 72 business hours of your scheduled exam time or fail to show up for your exam, you will still be charged your $25 exam fee.

 Preparing for the Exam

 Every person must pass the Core Exam (Category A) and at least one additional category exam.
+It is up to you to know which tests you must take.
 Study Materials for the exams may be ordered from the University of Minnesota Bookstores Extension Publications by calling 612-627-0108.
-The University of Minnesota Extension also offers study material and courses, which can be found online at the University of Minnesota Extension website.
+The University of Minnesota Extension also offers study material and manuals, which can be found and purchased online at the University of Minnesota Bookstore Pesticide Manuals.

 Other Testing Locations